goodeda/goodeda.github.io/_posts/2022-05-23-Binary-Tree.md

             currentTree = parent
 ```
 If the root value is "" which means there is no operator encountered, then the number should be automatically put on the left side of current tree.
-Also, another issue is that if the operator is behind a paranthesis, it will replace the current operator.
+Also, another issue is that if the operator is behind a parenthesis, it will replace the current operator.
 In this case, the whole subtree should be a leftchild node of a new Binary tree class.
 So we need to have a new subtree and keep the original one as the leftchild.
 ```python
 # add this function into the BinaryTree class